iancorpuz/cheatsheets/rails.md

 ### Recommended Gems

+These gems are listed in the application `Gemfile`.
 Gems are libraries following the bundle package manager for Rails.
 Listed bellow are some utility gems that will be useful in RoR application development.

     gem 'seed_dump'